pgRouting/workshop/docs/chapters/geoext_client.rst

 Call and receive data from web service
 -------------------------------------------------------------------------------------------------------------

-We need to call the webservice when:
- * the two points are drawn
- * one of the point is moved
- * the routing method has changed

 The routing web service returns a GeoJSON FeatureCollection so we will use an ExtJS store that can read and parse this format: GeoExt.data.FeatureStore.
 This component comes from GeoExt but inherit from an ExtJS store.